 Off-Setting the Annual Fee

-Note, the annual fee is typically charged within a month of you opening the card.
+$795 annual fee IS high!
+And it's worth noting that the annual fee is typically charged within a month of you opening the card.
 It does not count towards the minimum spend for the sign up bonus.

-• $300 ANNUAL travel credit: this doesn't have to be utilized in Chase travel portal; just charge anything travel related to your card and you'll get a credit on your next statement.
+- $300 ANNUAL travel credit: this doesn't have to be utilized in Chase travel portal; just charge anything travel related to your card and you'll get a credit on your next statement.
 (This benefit renews annually)

-• Global Entry/TSA Precheck: $120 credit every 4 years; charge this card for your application and receive a statement credit
+- Global Entry/TSA Precheck: $120 credit every 4 years; charge this card for your application and receive a statement credit

-• Airport Lounge access for Sapphire Lounges and Priority Pass (good for you and 2 guests to get in free; you can pay for additional guests)
+- Airport Lounge access for Sapphire Lounges and Priority Pass (good for you and 2 guests to get in free; you can pay for additional guests)

-• Free Apple TV and Apple Music ($250 value if you use these)
+- Free Apple TV and Apple Music ($250 value if you use these)

-• $300 in Stubhub credits annually; $150 every 6mo
+- $300 in Stubhub credits annually; $150 every 6mo

-• Earn 3x points on restaurants
+- Earn 3x points on restaurants

-• Earn 4x points on direct book hotels and flights
+- Earn 4x points on direct book hotels and flights

 Summary

 If you can't accommodate a $795 fee right now, then I would go ahead and apply for the little sister card, which is the Chase Sapphire Preferred.
 I have several posts about why CSP is a great beginner card.
-Read here
+Read here!

 You can use the same link to apply for either card!
 As always, I appreciate your support and utilizing my referral links!
 Be sure if you're viewing this in a Meta app, to open a new external web browser to complete your application, which protects your data and gives me credit!